-Prices and coupon for 60 (120mg) tablets of verapamil
+Best available price for 60 (120mg) tablets of verapamil

 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+ 3.84 Calan

-Reviews for Calan (verapamil)
+Reviews for Calan

 say it works well